Sackett family

-The Sackett family is a fictional American family featured in a number of western novels, short stories and historical novels by American writer Louis L'Amour.
+The Sackett family is a fictional American family featured in a number of Western novels, short stories, and historical novels by American writer Louis L'Amour.

 Background

 The novels trace much of the history of the family through individual members of the family as they move across the Atlantic from England, settle in the Appalachians, and then move west to the Great Plains, the Rockies, and California.
 Unlike novels by such writers as James A. Michener, these stories do not trace the rise and fall of the fortunes of a clan or extended family, but simply tie together significant and minor characters in several of the Western novels.

 L'Amour's Sackett family originates in The Fens of Cambridgeshire in East Anglia.
 The patriarch of the family, Barnabas Sackett, becomes a merchant captain and eventually settles with his wife Abigail (née Tempany) in what will become the borderlands of North Carolina and Tennessee.
-The family quickly divides into three clans, sired by several of their sons: the "Smoky Mountain Sacketts", "Cumberland Gap Sacketts", and "Clinch Mountain Sacketts".
-There are also Flatland Sacketts that are rarely touched upon in the novels.
-It is the Smoky Mountain Sacketts that produce some of L'Amour's most memorable and beloved characters including William Tell "Tell" Sackett and his brothers, Tyrel and Orrin, of the novel "Sackett" (see below) and others.
-Orrin was a Sheriff, legislator and eventually senator.
-Tyrel became a respected rancher and lawman often simply known as the "Mora Gunfighter" after the town he settled in.
+The family quickly divides into three clans, sired by several of their sons - the "Smoky Mountain Sacketts", "Cumberland Gap Sacketts", and "Clinch Mountain Sacketts".
+Also, Flatland Sacketts are rarely touched upon in the novels.
+The Smoky Mountain Sacketts produce some of L'Amour's most memorable and beloved characters, including William Tell "Tell" Sackett and his brothers, Tyrel and Orrin, of the novel Sackett (see below) and others.
+Orrin was a sheriff, legislator, and eventually senator.
+Tyrel became a respected rancher and lawman, often simply known as the "Mora Gunfighter" after the town where he settled.

 The main theme that runs through most of the Sackett books is that of loyalty to the family and helping the family when beset by foes.
 "When you step on the toes of one Sackett, they all come running."
 The deadly Sackett-Higgins feud in Tennessee lasted years.
-As Tell Sackett notes in the book "The Sackett Brand", "The last feud my family taken part in lasted seventy years.
+As Tell Sackett notes in the book The Sackett Brand, "The last feud my family taken part in lasted 70 years.
 The last Higgins died with his gun in his hand, but he died."